 The Affenpinscher stands at the 37th position in the dog intelligence list prepared by Professor Stanley Coren.
 Smartness is doing what you are supposed to do in a certain condition.

 In this parameter, you can place Affenpinscher in a smart group of dogs.
 He bears a rude temper.
-However, he is loyal to the master, feisty in nature, intrepid in manner and friendly to the other pets.
+However, he is loyal to the master, feisty in nature, intrepid in the manner, and friendly to the other pets.

 Affen is smart with his family but kind of dumb with the strangers.
 Once in a while, he is a hell of a stubborn dog.
 But you will mostly have an eager student of your tricks and training because of his innate pleasing tendency.
 This is an easy dog to deal with if there is no troublemaker around him.

 He is a fantastic pet who is willing to go the distance to make it up for you.
-This puppy will make you laugh all day and everyday.
+This puppy will make you laugh all day.
 You will also have an outstanding watchdog in him.
 Alertness is a natural blessing to him.
 This small dog will fearlessly guard your perimeter.
 So, he is a package of almost all doggy things.

 Affenpinscher Coat features and grooming: